Problem

 Here you can see what the output looks like:

-Using SQLCMD Connect to a SQL Server Database Engine Using SQL Server Authentication
+SQLCMD Connect to SQL Server Using SQL Server Authentication

 The below examples show how to connect to the default instance of the Database Engine on port 1433, a named instance and a named instance listening on port 1919.
-(You will need to substitute your server name and instance name to connect).
-For this connection we need to also specify the -User and -Password parameters as well.
+(Substitute your server and instance names to connect).

 --Default Instance